-Pre- or corequisite: ART 4170.
-Graded "Satisfactory" or "Unsatisfactory."
+Pre- or co-requisite: ART 4170.
 A capstone course for the preparation of works for exhibition, learning of gallery procedures, planning for and participating in the senior exhibition.
 The submission of a final portfolio is required.

 ART 4180 Workshop in Art